 Main Takeaways: Regardless of skin type, everyone needs to hydrate their skin.
 The best way to do this is with a hydrating routine designed for your skin type.

-Good to Know: Squalane is an ingredient that is beneficial for all skin types.
-It’s super hydrating, but it also helps to balance your natural oils making it great for dry, oily, and combo skin.
+Good to Know: Hyaluronic Acid is an ingredient that is beneficial for all skin types.
+It’s super hydrating and great for all skin types.

 How to Hydrate Your Skin Type